arangodb/docs/3.11/arangosearch-views-search-alias.md

 ## How to use `search-alias` Views

-You first need to create one or more [inverted indexes](indexing-persistent.html).
+You need to create one or more [inverted indexes](indexing-persistent.html).
 All settings about how data shall be indexed are part of the inverted index definition.
 You can then create a `search-alias` View and add inverted indexes to it.
+You can also create the View first and later create and add the inverted indexes to it.

 Some of the inverted index settings only apply if they are used in a `search-alias` View, whereas others equally apply whether you use an inverted index standalone or as part of a View.

 Inverted indexes can be managed as follows:
 - in the web interface, in the **COLLECTIONS** section, in the **Indexes** tab